 TWELVE DAYS OF CHRISTMAS

 While many people automatically think of the song, the Twelve Days of Christmas celebrates the days after Christ’s birth on December 25th.
-The twelfth day lands on January 5th and is often called the Epiphany.
-This is the date the magi, or the three kings, were believed to arrive in Bethlehem.
+The twelfth day lands on January 5th and this is the date the magi, or the three kings, were believed to arrive in Bethlehem.